 Unicorn: Serves me right for even asking you; all butterflies know is songs and poetry and anything else they hear.
 I guess you mean well.
 Fly away butterfly.

-In the case of characters who are unable rather than unwilling to speak using their own words, this trope can eventually be overcome somewhat like learning a new language, with the character making an effort to address their problem.
-Those who simply choose to speak this may also drop it, though it's unlikely as it tends to be a defining character trait for many.
-As to why a character would choose to liberally pepper their speech with quotes, it may be that they're trying to seem smart and cultured, the culture they grew up in encourages it or they feel the source they quote from said it best (so why say it less poetically in your own words?).
+In the case of characters who are unable rather than unwilling to speak using their own words, this trope can eventually be overcome, somewhat like learning a new language, with the character making an effort to address their problem.
+Those who simply choose to speak this way may also drop it, though it's unlikely as it tends to be a defining character trait for many — if they do drop it, it will usually be temporarily, when they have a pressing need to make a serious point.
+As to why a character would choose to liberally pepper their speech with quotes, it may be that they're trying to seem smart and cultured, the culture they grew up in encourages it, or they feel the source they quote from said it best (so why say it less poetically in your own words?).

 - The people in the Bing commercials (a.k.a.
 "Search Overload Syndrome").

 - TK from Angel Beats! tends to speak in English song lyrics and titles.
 Possibly a parody, as it's noted in one episode that despite this, he actually speaks poor regular English.

 - Occidental Otaku Susana ("Sue") Hopkins from Genshiken.
 90% of what she says are Anime quotes (often quite obscure, but always relevant).
 This covers enough territory that only the club members (and not all of them) are sure Sue actually speaks or understands spoken Japanese in any way other than having memorized a library of quotes and their translations - which is the point: Sue amuses herself by invoking Funny Foreigner status while attending a Japanese school.